-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Massachusetts, cont'd 201 CMR 17.00 establishes minimum standards for safeguarding personal information in both paper and electronic form.
-Information covered: Personal information of Massachusetts residents.
-Definition includes financial account number or credit/debit card number with or without any required security or access code or password that would permit access to a resident's financial account.
+Link to Statute Information Covered / Important Definitions Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Safe Harbor / Other Exemptions Regulator / Waiver Penalties Action / Enforcement cont'd Pe res 201 CMR 17.00 establishes minimum standards for Cor reformation covered: Personal information of Massachusetts Pesidents.
+Pefinition includes financial account Pumber or credit/debit card number with or Position any required security or access Ode or password that would permit access On a resident's financial account.
 Subject to statute: Every person or legal entity that owns, licenses, stores or maintains personal information about a Massachusetts resident.
 Third party recipients: Covers third-party service providers with access to personal information.
 The regulations require the development, implementation and maintenance of a comprehensive information security program consistent with industry standards and state or federal regulations applicable to the covered entity with respect to owning or licensing personal information.
 See 201 CMR 17.00 for a detailed description of content requirements and technology requirements for the comprehensive information security program.
 The sufficiency of a comprehensive information security program will be evaluated by taking into account (i) the size, scope and type of business of the person obligated to safeguard the personal information under such comprehensive information security program, (ii) the amount of resources available to such person, (iii) the amount of stored data, and (iv) the need for security and confidentiality of both consumer and employee information.
 Other obligations: Requires entities to collect and store the minimum amount of personal information necessary to accomplish the legitimate purpose for which it was collected, and requires entities to restrict access to the personal information to the smallest possible number of users.
 Encryption Requirements: The regulations require the encryption of all transmitted records and files containing personal information, including those in wireless environments, which will travel across public networks.
 For files containing personal information on a system that is connected to the Internet, there must be firewall protection with up-to-date patches, including operating system security patches.
 Other exemptions: Exemption for good faith acquisition of personal information by an employee or agent of a covered entity for the lawful purposes of the covered entity so long as personal information is not used in an unauthorized manner or subject to further unauthorized disclosure.
 Please see above for a summary of applicable penalty provisions of Mass.
 Gen. Laws. c.
 93A, c.
 93H and c.
 93I.
 Please see above.
 Consumers may seek damages under Mass.
 Gen. Laws. c.
 93A.
-Return to Index of States